EZEORACLE/alx-low_level_programming/0x02-functions_nested_loops/README.md

-My first read me file in functions
+my first work in function and Nested loop